aschuerch/bactofidia/README.md

 ## Adjusting command line parameters

 Command line parameters for the different tools can be adjusted in the config.yaml or config_miseq.yaml file or in the Snakefile.assembly directly.
-For many cases, the default parameters should be sufficient
+For many cases, the default parameters should be sufficient.

 ## Using different package versions